jidongxiao/CSCI1200-DataStructures/lectures/22_priority_queues/README.md

 - Draw two different binary heaps with these values: 52 13 48 7 32 40 18 25 4

-- Draw several other trees with these values that not binary heaps.
+- Draw several other trees with these values which are not binary heaps.

+## 22.7 Implementing a Heap with a Vector (instead of Nodes & Pointers)

+- The standard library (STL) priority_queue is implemented as a binary heap.

-## 22.7 Leetcode Exercises
+## 22.8 Leetcode Exercises

 - [Leetcode problem 215: Kth Largest Element in an Array](https://leetcode.com/problems/rearrange-words-in-a-sentence/).
 Solution: [p1451_rearrange_words_in_a_sentence.cpp](../../leetcode/p1451_rearrange_words_in_a_sentence.cpp).
 - [Leetcode problem 373: Find K Pairs with Smallest Sums](https://leetcode.com/problems/most-frequent-subtree-sum/).
 Solution: [p508_most_frequent_subtree_sum.cpp](../../leetcode/p508_most_frequent_subtree_sum.cpp).